canmom/canmom.github.io/_posts/programming/graphics/raytracer/2019-05-24-rust-raytracer-part-1.md

         &TextureSettings::new()
     ).unwrap();
 ```
-So let's track down Texture::from_path??
+So let's track down `Texture::from_path`??
 Aha, [here](http://docs.piston.rs/piston_window/piston_window/struct.Texture.html)'s the `Texture` *struct*, whereas before I was looking at some other thing also called `Texture`.

-It seems that it is possible to create a texture from an ImageBuffer, which in turns seems to be the `ImageBuffer` from the `image` crate.
+It seems that it is possible to create a texture from an `ImageBuffer`, which in turns seems to be the `ImageBuffer` from the `image` crate.
 At last, something recognisable!

-So now I think I can see what we need to do: we make a Texture from our existing ImageBuffer, and in the future we can update that.
+So now I think I can see what we need to do: we make a `Texture` from our existing `ImageBuffer`, and in the future we can update that.

 And I *believe* that means the following code: